boner-cmd/jlinkmc/README.md

 # Goals

-+ Test using the early access Alpine version of JDK15
++ Run more tests using the early access Alpine version of JDK15
 + Add support for PGP-based signature verification, [despite its shortcomings](https://arstechnica.com/information-technology/2016/12/op-ed-im-giving-up-on-pgp/)

 # Source

-The build process for the current tag (jdk14) is now nearly entirely automated, but development on other branches is not.
-Issues are enabled, so if something doesn't work I look forward to the challenge.
+I track my own edits on [GitHub](https://github.com/boner-cmd/jlinkmc).
+The build process for the current tag (jdk14) is now nearly entirely automated, but development on the jdk15 early access branch is not.
+Issues are enabled, so if something doesn't work, then I look forward to the challenge of correcting it.